-A. Respect and protection for persons and property— Respect for persons means acting so as to enhance the safety, well-being and freedom to allow all persons to pursue their legitimate aims.
+Respect for persons means acting to enhance the safety, well-being and freedom to allow all persons to pursue their legitimate aims.
 This is inclusive of all University Community Members and non-community members.
 Respect for property means recognizing not only the ownership rights of persons and of the University, but also the dependence of all on the availability and preservation of necessary facilities and equipment.

 Any member of the University community or persons unaffiliated with the University may notify the Office of Student Conduct of a student’s violation of the University’s Student Conduct Code.
 Notifications must be made within one year (365 days) of the alleged violation in order for charges to be brought.
-However, charges under Section IV, A.1.D.: Stalking; and Section IV, A.1.E: Domestic/Dating Violence; and Section IV, A.1.F.: Sexual Misconduct may be brought at any time while the charged student is enrolled at the University.
+However, charges under the Interpersonal Misconduct and Sexual Misconduct subsections of this code may be brought at any time while the charged student is enrolled at the University.
+Any formal reports of sexual harassment or sexual misconduct, as defined in the Sexual Harassment Grievance Procedure (see Appendix F), must be reported to the University’s Title IX Coordinator.
+Information can be found through the University’s Equal Opportunity & Outreach Office, as well as in Appendix F. Reports made to the Title IX Coordinator may be dismissed under the Sexual Harassment Grievance Procedure, and referred for investigation of potential violations of the student conduct code, which will be processed through the student conduct process.
 The University may independently investigate an allegation of student misconduct whether or not it has been submitted in writing and whether or not it is beyond the three hundred sixty-five days provided in this paragraph.

-The University does not tolerate retaliation towards a University community member who has reported a potential conduct violation.
-Please see Section IV, A.1.c: Retaliatory Harassment.
+The University does not tolerate retaliation toward a University community member who has reported a potential conduct violation.
+Please see Retaliatory Harassment.

-Upon receipt of a complaint the Office of Student Conduct will review the complaint and gather the necessary information to determine if further action is appropriate.
+Upon receipt of a complaint or formal report, the Student Conduct Office will review the complaint and gather the necessary information to determine if further action is appropriate.
 If it is determined that there is sufficient information to charge a student with a violation of the Code, charges will be brought and the case must be heard through resolution.

 It is the policy of the University to inform both the complainant and the responding student of the outcome of any campus disciplinary proceeding involving sexual misconduct, stalking, dating/domestic violence and, subject to FERPA, other violent crimes, as provided under the Rights of Students, provided above.
 The complainant and respondent shall be provided with a written list of the Rights of Students.